MARTIMM/HikingCompanion/README.md

 * 2018-11-13, 0.14.0
   * Coordinate generator is build on the map page to test track recording on the UserTrackInfoPage.
   * Adding new hike data and track information as well as recording a new track is created on the UserTrackInfoPage.
+  * Bug fixed; font problem where choosen symbols where not always visible.
 * 2018-11-11, 0.13.1
   Bug fixed; Keyboard of android tablet is shown in in uppercase.
 Each time the keyboard is set in lowercase it switches back to uppercase after typing a letter.
 Also numbers are not available.
 By turning `inputMethodHints` to `Qt.ImhNoAutoUppercase` it can be forced lowercase without any 'smart' actions.
 * 2018-11-9, 0.13.0